 One for Sorrow is a classic children’s nursery rhyme about magpie birds.
-According to folklore, counting the number of magpies which appear at a joyous occasion, such as a baby shower or wedding, is thought to foretell the fortune a couple.
+According to folklore, counting the number of magpies (or crows) which appear at a joyous occasion, such as a baby shower or wedding, is thought to foretell the fortune a couple.
 If multiple magpies appear, it’s a sign of good luck!

 In the version of the poem below, one for sorrow refers to the loneliness of being single before marriage, with two for joy referring to the happiness of becoming a couple.